Epsilon Cygni: Companions

 Epsilon Cygni A has an optical companion, Epsilon Cygni B, with which it is not physically associated, and a 13th magnitude candidate common proper motion companion, Epsilon Cygni C, at an angular separation of 78 arcseconds.
-If the latter star is gravitationally bound to Epsilon Cygni A, then they are currently separated by 1700 AU or more, and have an orbital period of at least 50,000 years.
+If the latter star is gravitationally bound to Epsilon Cygni A, then they are currently separated by 1,700 AU or more, and have an orbital period of at least 50,000 years.

 Properties

 Epsilon Cygni A is a single-lined spectroscopic binary.
-Radial velocity observations suggest a possible companion with an orbital period of at least 15 years.
-It presents as a giant star with a stellar classification of K0 III.
+The components take 53 years to complete an orbit and are in a highly eccentric orbit, which put their distances from 1.1 astronomical units in apoapsis to 30.5 astronomical units in periapsis.
+Its main component is a giant star with a stellar classification of K0 III.
 This indicates that the star has left the main sequence and has begun the final stages in its stellar evolution.
-The effective temperature of its photosphere is 4,710 K, giving an orange hue that is a characteristic of K-type stars.
-It has nearly 11 times the solar radius and is about 62 times the luminosity of the Sun.
+After passing through the red-giant branch stage, it underwent a helium flash event and is now a horizontal branch star generating energy through the thermonuclear fusion of helium at its core.
+The effective temperature of its photosphere is 4,700 K, giving an orange hue that is a characteristic of K-type stars.
+Being 10% more massive than the Sun and nine billion years old, it has 11 times the radius of the Sun and is about 56 times more luminous.